lucasbotingnon/bardo/README.md

 ### 🎛️ Advanced Features

 - **Interactive Search**: Use `/search` to browse results with navigation buttons, select multiple tracks, and add them to the queue
-- **Visual Player Controller**: Automatic player interface with buttons for all playback controls
+- **Visual Player Controller**: Automatic player interface with buttons for all playbook controls
 - **Loop Modes**:
   - `off` - No looping
   - `track` - Loop current track